Tropidia (plant): Description

 Orchids in the genus Tropidia are evergreen, terrestrial, sometimes mycotrophic herbs which form small clumps.
 They have thin, wiry stems, sometimes with a few branches.
 The stems have two or more thin, tough, pleated, lance-shaped to egg-shaped leaves.
 Crowded white, greenish or brown, sometimes resupinate flowers are arranged on the top of the stem and have the sepals and petals free from each other, or with the lateral sepals joined and surrounding the base of the labellum.
 The labellum is not lobed but has a pouch or spur at its base.

 Taxonomy and naming

 The genus Tropidia was first formally described in 1833 by John Lindley and the description was published in Edwards's Botanical Register.
 The name Tropidia is derived from the Ancient Greek word tropidos or tropideion meaning "keel", referring to the boat-shaped labellum of some species in this genus.

 Distribution and habitat

-Species in the genus Tropidium grow in deep shade in evergreen monsoon forests and are native to China, Japan, the Indian Subcontinent, Indonesia, Indochina, Philippines, New Guinea, Australia, Latin America (from Mexico to Ecuador), the West Indies, Florida, and some Pacific Islands including the Solomons, Fiji, New Caledonia, the Galápagos and Vanuatu.
+Species in the genus Tropidium grow in deep shade in evergreen monsoon forests and are native to China, Japan, the Indian subcontinent, Indonesia, Indochina, Philippines, New Guinea, Australia, Latin America (from Mexico to Ecuador), the West Indies, Florida, and some Pacific Islands including the Solomons, Fiji, New Caledonia, the Galápagos and Vanuatu.

 Species

-The following is a list of species of Tropidia recognised by the World Checklist of Selected Plant Families as at October 2018:
+The following is a list of species of Tropidia recognised by Plants of the World Online as at October 2025: